chrisb2/pi_ina219/README.md

 voltage and shunt voltage together, or use the *supply_voltage()* function.

-### Simple - Auto Gain Mode
+### Simple - Auto Gain

-This mode is great for getting started, as it will provide valid readings until the device current capability is exceeded for the value of the shunt resistor connected (3.2A for 0.1&Omega; resistor).
+This mode is great for getting started, as it will provide valid readings until the device current capability is exceeded for the value of the shunt resistor connected (3.2A for 0.1&Omega; shunt resistor).
 It does this by automatically adjusting the gain as required until the maximum is reached, when an exception is thrown to avoid invalid readings being taken.